 Yes, Make School will be offering a housing option to students.
-Student housing will be close to Make School HQ, and rent will be approximately $1,000-1,500/month.
+Student housing will be close to Make School HQ, and rent will be approximately $1,000/month.
 Most students find that it is incredibly beneficial to live with other students, as they can collaborate on projects and help each other during nights and weekends.
 However, students can also arrange their own housing, if they prefer alternate accommodations.
 Note that students who request living assistance will most likely be required to take dormitory housing.

 Tuition & Aid